-If you are offered a place to read Chinese Studies at Cambridge, the short period between leaving school and coming into residence offers a valuable –and necessary – window of opportunity to do some effective preparatory work.
+If you are offered a place to read Chinese Studies at Cambridge, the short period between leaving secondary school and coming into residence offers a valuable –and necessary – window of opportunity to do some effective preparatory work.

 The Oxford Beginner’s Chinese Dictionary

 If you wish to make a start with learning the language before arriving in Cambridge, we advise you to read the following sections in the Oxford Beginner's Chinese Dictionary (ISBN:0-19-929853):

 - The Chinese words and phrases you must know

 - Quick reference guide to life and culture